-Introit - Almighty and Everlasting God
+Introit: Almighty and everlasting God

-Composed by Orlando Gibbons, published 1641 after his death in 1625.

-Almighty and everlasting God mercifully look upon our infirmities and in all our dangers and necessities stretch forth thy right hand to help and defend us through Christ our Lord Amen
+Composed by Orlando Gibbons, published posthumously in 1641.
+Almighty and everlasting God, mercifully look upon our infirmities and in all our dangers and necessities stretch forth thy right hand to help and defend us, through Christ our Lord.